unluckytau/unluckytau/README.md

 ---

 **`Things to work on...`**
+- [ ] Setup Nix packages for cross-platform
 - [ ] New Neovim Config (Nightly)
 - [x] Update Waybar Config + Power Options script
 - [ ] Music Bot for Discord